lassesilk/FinnIOS/README.md

 This time around I learned a lot!
 And I am really proud of the progress I have done in such a short period of time.
 I feel like I am on to something with this solution, but I still have an issue with flickering images, and I am wondering if the Core Data methods maybe should have been in another class.

+I probably should have done a little more error handling with som UI-stuff.

+Hope you like it.

 ----------------------------------------------------------------------------------------------------------------------------